-Most families are certified within three months.
-Foster family certification can be completed more quickly depending on individual family circumstances.
+Most families are approved within three months.
+Foster family approval can be completed more quickly or take longer depending on individual family circumstances.
 Stanford Youth Solutions openly negotiates rollovers from other agencies.

-What is Stanford Youth Solutions’s specialty area or area of expertise?
+What is Stanford Youth Solutions’ specialty area or area of expertise?

-Stanford Youth Solutions specializes in providing foster care for our community’s most vulnerable youth – those who have experienced acute trauma, separation from loved ones and other losses.
-This specialty is called Intensive Treatment Foster Care.
+In addition to Standard Treatment Foster Care, Stanford Youth Solutions specializes in providing foster care for our community’s most vulnerable youth – those who have experienced acute trauma, separation from loved ones and other losses.
+This specialty is called Intensive Services Foster Care.
 Through comprehensive support and one-on-one attention, these foster youth are given the opportunity to succeed in a family home.
 With the guidance of experienced foster parents, they learn how to become productive members of a family, and they will use these skills for the rest of their lives.

 What type of training do you offer?